bvauchelle/soundtouch-player/README.md

 # soundtouch-player
-A web interface to keep playing streams after the Bose SoundTouch cloud was terminated
+A web interface to host on a local network to keep playing streams on Soundtouch devices after the Bose SoundTouch cloud was terminated